 As we know, you can only go on like this for so long.
 Eventually something has to give.

-I'm just going to skip over all the tears, self-doubt, tantrums and gin that followed, and fast forward to training to be a Life Coach and setting up my business as a Stress Management Specialist; combining my experience with Holistic Therapy, HR and my own (long and tedious) journey with stress to help other women who are pissed off, stressed out and overwhelmed.
+I'm just going to skip over all the tears, self-doubt, tantrums, self-help books and gin that followed my burnout, and fast forward to studying Stress Management, becoming a qualified Coach with Animas Centre for Coaching, leaving my job as an HR Manger and setting up my business; combining my background in Holistic Therapy, HR, and my own (long and tedious) journey with stress to help other women who are pissed off, burnt out and overwhelmed.

-I am absolutely and ridiculously passionate about helping women understand themselves, improve their health, their relationships, how they communicate and ultimately manage their stress so they can enjoy their lives.
+Today my personal motto is ‘happiness matters’ and I am ridiculously passionate about helping women understand themselves, improve their health, their relationships, how they communicate and ultimately manage their stress so they can enjoy their lives.
 I am fully aware of how cheesy that sounds, but, well it's true.